Dhanasty/CarBrandClassification/README.md

 To run the code in this repository, you need the following dependencies:

-- Python 3.x
+- Python 3.7 or above
-- TensorFlow 2.x
+- TensorFlow 2.10
 - Other dependencies specified in `requirements.txt`

 ## Usage